 These rates are designed to cover the running costs of your vehicle, including fuel, insurance, servicing, and wear and tear.

 If your employer reimburses you at a lower rate than HMRC’s approved rate, you may be able to claim tax relief on the difference.
+This is commonly known as Mileage Allowance Relief.

 Car Sharing for Business Travel